khalidsbn/Airbnb-New-user-bookings-prediction/README.md

     - **04.preparing_data_for_project_2.ipynb**: Prepare and correct the main dataset (train_users_2) for second project.

 ## Project 1:
 The first project is a dataset about Airbnb users.
-The aim is to use it and predict which country new users will book her/his first destination.
+The aim is to use it and predict which country new users will book their first destination.
 It is a kaggle competition.
 The files of this project are `jupyter notebooks` in the notebooks folder.

 ## Project 2: